Chassis & Suspension

 While it is true that the NVH increase is slight, the increase is discernable to those who are sensitive to such things.
 If you are such a person, as I am, you will hear and feel the difference.
 I have personally been willing to accept this minor NVH increase in order to achieve more precise handling, but everyone is different, so you must decide for yourself if this tradeoff will be acceptable to you.
 There are other C/C plates available that provide the adjustability of the MM plates without introducing more NVH, but they will not sharpen your car's handling.
 The choice is yours.
 One of my axioms is that all things automotive involve tradeoffs.
 You'll see this motto cited again and again throughout this site.
 Believe it.
 No truer words were ever spoken with regard to our personal conveyances.

-Reducing a vehicle's ride height without shortening the end links attached to its sway bars positions the bars at an angle and introduces an unwanted preload, compromising handling performance.
-To avoid this, I picked up fresh end links from Maximum Motorsports and installed them with the springs and struts, while I had the front suspension disassembled.
+Reducing a vehicle's ride height without shortening the end links attached to its sway bars will position the bars at an angle and introduce an unwanted preload, compromising handling performance.
+To avoid this, I picked up a set of 19-408-BL end links from Maximum Motorsports and installed them with the springs and struts, while I had the front suspension disassembled.
 Here's a shot of the passenger side front with the OEM strut, spring, and end link removed:

 This is the same corner with the new suspension components installed.

 And here's a photo of the left rear after I had finished swapping out the shock and spring at that corner.
-Back then, shorter sway bar end links weren't yet available for the IRS, so I left the OEM end links in place.
+At the time, shorter sway bar end links weren't yet available for the IRS, so I left the OEM end links in place.
 Maximum Motorsports later released some very nice adjustable rear sway bar end links, which made the line-up for round two of the car's suspension upgrades, but that was years after this photo was taken.

 2002 suspension upgrade notes (PDF)